Losant/losant-docs/docs/workflows/data/run-executable.md

+flowclass: Edge 1.0.0
-description: Learn more about running an executable within an Edge Workflow.
+description: Learn more about the Losant Run Executable Node.

 # Run Executable